 The original script was called "Stand Up".
 It was to be a ninety-minute mockumentary about how a stand-up comedian writes his jokes based on his everyday life.
 It was to air in place of Saturday Night Live (1975) for one night.
 NBC liked the script so much, that they decided to develop it into a pilot instead.

-Jerry's girlfriend's infamous "man hands" were actually those of one of the show's producers.
+Jerry's (Jerry Seinfeld) girlfriend's infamous "man hands" in episode 8.3, Seinfeld: The Bizarro Jerry (1996), were actually those of James Rekart.

 The apartment used for exterior shots of 129 West 81st Street, New York City, New York, is not actually in New York at all, but is 757 S. New Hampshire Avenue, Los Angeles, California.

 Larry David based George Costanza on himself.
 Many of the situations, into which George gets himself, are based on David's real-life experiences.
-George is named after Jerry Seinfeld's friend Michael Costanza.
-George's middle name, Louis, is an homage to Lou Costello of The Abbott and Costello Show (1952), which was a major influence on this series.
+George was named after Jerry Seinfeld's friend Michael Costanza.
+George's middle name, Louis, was an homage to Lou Costello of The Abbott and Costello Show (1952), which was a major influence on this series.

-Lee Garlington was originally supposed to be a member of the cast, as Claire, the coffee shop waitress who gave Jerry and George friendly advice.
-She appeared in the pilot episode.
+Lee Garlington was originally supposed to be a member of the cast, as Claire, the coffee shop waitress who gave Jerry (Jerry Seinfeld) and George (Jason Alexander) friendly advice.
+She appeared in the pilot episode, Seinfeld: Good News, Bad News (1989).
 But when the show was picked up, her character was dropped.
 According to Jason Alexander, Garlington offended Larry David by re-writing her lines.

-In the episode where George thinks someone stole his glasses from the gym locker room, he is eating a bag of Rold Gold pretzels.
+In the episode where George (Jason Alexander) thinks someone stole his glasses from the gym locker room (episode 5.3 Seinfeld: The Glasses (1993)), he is eating a bag of Rold Gold pretzels.
 At the time, Jason Alexander was a spokesman for the product.

 Jason Alexander has stated that, in addition to Larry David, his performance as George was also inspired by Jackie Gleason's performance as Ralph Kramden in The Honeymooners (1955).

-In early versions of the pilot script, George was originally written as a fellow stand-up comedian named "Bennett".
+In early versions of the pilot script, George (Jason Alexander) was originally written as a fellow stand-up comedian named "Bennett".

 Rosie O'Donnell, Patricia Heaton, Mariska Hargitay, Jessica Lundy, Amy Yasbeck, and Megan Mullally auditioned for the role of Elaine.